 Rules

 To start you have to define rules.
-You can pick from a list of rules, each of them having different paramaters to update the rule as per your requirements.
+You can pick from a list of rules, each of them having different parameters to update the rule as per your requirements.

 - Tracker sensors outside specs